 Make adjustments to assignment due dates, availability dates, module lock dates, and any other time sensitive information.
 Double check the calendar and syllabus to be sure your course events and due dates are set correctly.

 Announcements from the previous course will be copied when content is imported from another course.
 Review content for accuracy, delete unwanted announcements, and adjust delay dates to reflect the new semester.

 3. Preview The Course In Student View

-Be sure to examine your course using Student View (found in the right hand navigation bar on the Settings link) to preview the course from the student perspective.
+Be sure to examine your course using Student View (eyeglasses/top right corner of tools) to preview the course from the student perspective.
 Ensure that all modules/items are published, available and updated.

 You may submit assignments or quizzes while in Student View to verify everything is working properly.
 NOTE: Any assignments or quizzes submitted in Student View will appear in the Test Student row in the Gradebook.
 See: How do I view a course using a test student?

 Students should have access to courses beginning on the first day of a semester.
 However, instructors must Publish a course to make it visible and available to students.
 Students only see Published courses.
 Click the Publish button under Home when you are ready.

 Once your course is published, you can send an announcement or private message to your students welcoming them to your course.
 Introduce how you are using Canvas (e.g. Modules or Files, Assignment submissions, Discussions, Quizzes, Calendar, etc.).
 Indicate how you will communicate with students and how they should communicate with you (e.g. Inbox, Q & Q forum).
 Keep the welcome message short.
 Direct students to the Syllabus for information on the course schedule and policies.

 Tell them where to go for help: Student Canvas Help